RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 ### Grow Your Mental Maps

 We can build a map with modules and associated main contributors.
-In the scala sample directory:
+In the Scala sample directory:

 - Run `python -m http.server 8888`
 - Then open `http://localhost:8888/scala_knowledge.html`